 It’s no secret that wedding planning can feel like the ultimate full-time job.
 You’ll find yourself sneaking away at lunchtime to take vendor phone calls and staying up way past your normal bedtime to arrange seating charts and color-code your wedding decoration spreadsheet.
 Your weekends, which in the past were filled with brunch plans and relaxing afternoons, are now filled with trips to craft stores and doing DIY projects with your closest friends and family members.

 When it starts to seem like the tasks on your wedding to-do list keep piling up with no end in sight, you might want to consider taking a few days off of work throughout your wedding planning process to dive into everything wedding without any work interruptions.
 You might also start to notice that you want to take a few days off here and there for your bridal shower and bachelorette party, not to mention the week of your actual wedding.

-To make sure you’re not using all of your vacation days for the year on wedding plans, here’s a recommended guide of how many days to take off for wedding planning or wedding plans.
+To make sure you’re not using all of your vacation days for the year on wedding plans, here’s a recommended guide of how many days to take off.

 1. One Day a Quarter

-If your engagement period spans over a year or so set a plan for yourself where you take off one day each quarter of the year.
-That way, you make sure that you’re planning your days off over the course of a few months and they aren’t back-to-back or during a month when things at work are picking up and your boss really needs you there.
+If your engagement period spans over a year or so, set a plan for yourself where you take off one day each quarter of the year.
+That way, you make sure that you’re planning your days off over the course of a few months and they aren’t back-to-back or during a month when your boss really needs you there.
 Planning to take just one day off each quarter will also let you use that day to take care of more immediate things so that you can prioritize what needs to be focused on every couple of months.

 2. A Day or Two for Your Bachelorette Party